 Helsby Methodist Church (HMC) stands in the centre of the small village of Helsby, situated in the North West English County of Cheshire, not far from the beautiful Delamere Forest Park.
-We are part of the Chester and Delamere Forest Methodist circuit (traditionally sharing our Minister with neighbouring Methodist churches in Kingsley village) and the Chester and Stoke District of the wider UK Methodist Church.
+We are part of the North Cheshire Methodist circuit (traditionally sharing our Minister with neighbouring Methodist churches in Kingsley village) and the Chester and Stoke District of the wider UK Methodist Church.

-With effect from 1 September 2017 we are delighted to welcome Rev David Bintliff as our Minister.
-David will have responsibility for the Helsby and Kingsley sections of the Circuit and be moving to live in Helsby with his wife Gemma and daughter.
+With effect from 1 September 2017 we were delighted to welcome Rev David Bintliff as our Minister.
+David has responsibility for the Helsby and Kingsley sections of the Circuit.

 There is a wide mixture of ages and backgrounds at HMC.
 Some members have lived in the village all their lives, others have moved more recently from other regions of the UK and yet more have been brought into the Church family through outreach, such as the Alpha course, or through the various activities we run.
 This, of course, means that there are differences of emphasis which HMC seeks to embrace within the one church.

 We have over a number of years sought to create a sense of family and community.
 Traditionally all members and adherents were allocated a pastoral visitor whose role it was to offer practical, emotional, and spiritual care.
 This system remains in place for the majority of people with numerous pastoral visitors serving the church.
 However to try and ensure everyone is still supported we have a ‘Core’ pastoral Group including the minister who meet on a regular basis.

 This group seeks to take an overview of how we support one another, and so tries to develop further a real sense of belonging in this church.
 We also encourage each member to take seriously a responsibility of care.
 In short providing the love revealed in Jesus is not only the domain of the “professional” carers but the responsibility of all Christians.